-1.10.
-On 1 July 2016, the Board appointed an additional company secretary to assist it with corporate governance matters and efficient compliance by Qube with its regulatory compliance obligations.
-The Company Secretaries report directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
+1.12.
+Since 1 July 2016, two company secretaries have assisted the Board with corporate governance matters and efficient compliance by Qube with its regulatory compliance obligations.
+The two Company Secretaries report directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 All directors have access to the Company Secretaries, who advise the Board and its Committees on governance matters, monitor adherence to Board policies and procedures, and retain professional advisers at the Board's request.
+Further information on the role of the Company Secretaries is contained in the Board Charter.